westerndigitalcorporation/zenfs/README.md

 ZenFS depends on[ libzbd ](https://github.com/westerndigitalcorporation/libzbd) and Linux kernel 5.4 or later to perform zone management operations.
-To use ZenFS on SSDs with Zoned Namespaces kernel 5.9 or later is required.
+To use ZenFS on SSDs with Zoned Namespaces, Linux kernel 5.9 or later is required.
+ZenFS works with RocksDB version v6.19.3 or later.

 # Getting started